 Cotyledon is the first significant part of the embryo to emerge from the seed and is formed during the process of embryogenesis along with its roots and shoots before germination.
 When the seed germinates, cotyledon becomes the embryonic first leaves of a seedling.

 Considering the number of cotyledons in flowering plants, they can be classified as Monocotyledonous or Monocots (species of plants with single cotyledon or embryonic leaves) and Dicotyledonous or Dicots (species of plant with two cotyledons).
 Apart from being different in the number of cotyledons, monocots and dicots exhibit various other characteristics of stem, roots, flower parts that distinguish them from each other.

 Monocotyledons or Monocots are flowering plants with seeds having a single cotyledon or embryonic leaf.
 There are about 60000 species of monocots found worldwide.

 Monocot leaves are slender and elongated with parallel veins.
 Compared to other forms of veins, in parallel venation, the veins are small in size with even smaller veins connecting them.

 Monocots have flower parts in sets of three.
 Their roots are fibrous.
 A few examples of Monocots are Bananas, Palm trees, Grasses, water plantains, Lilies, and Orchids.

 Dicotyledons or Dicots are flowering plants with seeds having two cotyledons or embryonic leaves.
 There are 175000 known species of dicots.

 The leaves of a dicot plant have veins distributed in a net-like or reticulated pattern.
-In such leaves, the veins appear like a finely branched network throughout the leaf blade with thin veins reticulating between the major veins.
+In such leaves, the veins appear like a finely branched network throughout the leaf blade, with thin veins reticulating between the prominent veins.

-The monocot plants have embryo with a single cotyledon
+The monocot plants have embryos with a single cotyledon

 The flower parts are in multiples of three